stevefoga/landsat-tools/cloud-masking/README.md

 * Currently provides water and land probability masks, which can be commented out within the code.

 ## Caveats
+* The output of this code has not been formally validated against the output of CFMask's potential_cloud_shadow_snow_mask code; use at own risk.
-Only does cloud probability tests; missing features from original CFMask code, specifically:
+* Only does cloud probability tests; missing features from original CFMask code, specifically:
   * Cloud dilation
   * Cloud shadow, cloud shadow dilation
   * Cirrus band addition (OLI-TIRS only)
   * Disable thermal band

 ## Using cfmask_diag
 cfmask_diag.py